Only the performances in the Final Event count towards awards.

 Invitation to the HKOI Training Team

 Gold, Silver and Bronze medallists will then be invited to join the HKOI Training Team for intensive training.
-For those who hold the Hong Kong SAR Passport, they will also be invited to the Team Formation Test that will be held during April/May to select delegates for external competitions.
+A Team Formation Test will be held during April/May to select delegates from team members for external competitions.
 The detailed criteria of selection would be available one month before the Team Formation Test.